aws-samples/serverless-patterns/eventbridge-fan-in-terraform/README.md

 # Amazon Eventbridge Eventbus fan-in to Central Eventbus to different region

 This pattern demonstrates how to aggregate all your events from multiple Eventbus (in the same region) to a central Eventbus in a different region.
+This allows you to centrally accumulate events coming in from different event sources for downstream consumption.

 This pattern is deployed using Terraform to create a central EventBridge bus, Eventbridge rules on fan-in buses and all IAM resources required.
 The Eventbuses to aggregate can be defined in terraform.tfvars file (Sample ARNs is provided, replace with Eventbus ARNs as needed).
 The provider.tf file also lists the AWS regions of the fan-in Eventbus and central Eventbus (replace these based on where your Eventbuses exist and where you want your central bus to be created).

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/eventbridge-fan-in-terraform